PlexVerse23/Portfolio-Projects/TATA Motors Profitability Problem/ReadME.md

 Some vehicle models may appear commercially successful on the surface while actually underperforming due to factors such as:

-- weak profit realization
+- Weak profit realization
-- inefficient pricing
+- Inefficient pricing
-- high cost burden
+- High cost burden
-- discount dependency
+- Discount dependency
-- poor product positioning
+- Poor product positioning

 This project was built to answer a core business question: